malikdunston/accordion/readme.md

 	-	one js file, one html file
 		-	two for now, one is just the data.

+#### 4/30

+	-	for(x in data){ ...iterate through either obj or array... }
+		-	#s not allowed at beginning of json keys, distinguishing array objs from js objects.

 ## Bugs

 	-	scrollHeight not computing........